archesproject/arches-dev-training/slides/01-precourse-a-deployment.md

 -   Single Server:
     -   Simple deployment and setup
-    -   Allows all Arches dependancies to be easily accessible on one server
+    -   Allows all Arches dependencies to be easily accessible on one server
     -   Less flexible to grow with increase in usage
 -   Distributed Architecture:
     -   More complex deployment and setup